 14. Appreciate the traditional ‘Lanna’ art with Anon Chairat, the Drum Master.

 ‘Klong Sabat Chai’ is a traditional northern-style drum which was used as a symbol of triumph during the old Lanna kingdom.
-The performance of the drum has its charm and is an exciting ritual.
-Anon has been devoting himself for the cultural conservations and awarded as the Local Wisdom Teacher.
-If you are an arts and history enthusiast visiting Anon and his cultural center is surely inspirational.
+The drum performance has its charms and is an exciting ritual.
+Anon has been devoting himself to the cultural conservations and awarded as the “Local Wisdom Teacher”.
+So if you’re an art and history enthusiast, visiting Anon and his cultural center is surely inspirational.

 source image from ‘Visit the Village Philosophers,’ tourismthailand.org

 WHAT YOU’LL LOVE – There are many local activities at Anon’s cultural center.
 You will get to learn the history of Lanna, while interacting with local kids for the drum play.

 15. Learn how to weave local ‘Lanna’ style fabric with Nussara Tiengkate